axyorah/snailshells/README.md

 In this demo you can regulate the growth coefficient of prey `f` and decay coefficient of predator `k`.
 Just play around with the controls and see what kind of patterns will emerge!

 ## Getting Started
+You don't have to install anything - you can check the demo [here](https://arcane-anchorage-02918.herokuapp.com/).
+Of course, if you want to tinker with the code on your machine, follow the instructions below.
 ### Running demo from the docker container
-The simplest way to set up project environment is to let docker take care of it.
+One simple way to set up project environment is to let docker take care of it.
 If you have [docker](https://www.docker.com/):

 Clone this repo to your machine:
 ```